 Wizz Air sees summer capacity at between 60%-80%

-LONDON, April 23 (Reuters) - Wizz Air WIZZ.L is planning to fly 60% to 80% of its 2019 capacity this summer, said its chief executive, as the Hungarian low-cost airline prepares for the travel situation to improve but with some restrictions in place.
+LONDON, April 23 (Reuters) - Wizz Air WIZZ.L is expecting to fly 60% to 80% of its previous capacity this summer, its chief executive said on Friday, as the Hungarian low-cost airline prepares for European travel to re-open but with many restrictions still in place.

+Chief executive Jozsef Varadi said the uncoordinated approach of different European governments and changing restrictions left him feeling cautious ahead of the critical summer travel season.

-"I'm expecting something between 60% to 80%, and this is the Wizz Air perspective," Chief Executive Jozsef Varadi told a virtual aviation conference on Friday.
+"I'm pretty sure summer is going to be better than where we are today," Varadi told a virtual aviation conference on Friday.

+"My view is not demand-driven from the consumer or not supply-driven from the airline, it is the unpredictability of the government actions, and government imposed restrictions."

+The 60% to 80% capacity plans at Wizz, whose main markets are Hungary, Poland, Romania and Britain, match those of bigger competitor Ryanair RYA.I, which said in March it would fly 80% of its normal schedule in July, August and September.

 (Reporting by Sarah Young and Laurence Frost; Editing by Kate Holton)